aminya/Tree/README.md

 });
 ```

 In the above example, notice that you can construct any iterator from any `TreeNode<DataType>` object without having to go through an instance of `Tree<DataType>`.
+Also that while the example above uses a `LeafIterator`, the use of any of the other iterator types is also perfectly valid.

 For more examples, check out the benchmarks and the unit tests.

 # Graphviz Support

 Using the `TreeUtilities.hpp` header, you can now also generate DOT files for use with Graphviz.
 This means that you can now quickly and easily visualize the structure of the tree.
-In order to generate a DOT file, simply pass the Tree object to be visualized to `DotGenerator::OutputToFile(...)`, along with the desired output path and filename.
+In order to generate a DOT file, simply pass the Tree object to be visualized to `TreeUtilities::OutputToDotFile(...)`, along with the desired output path and filename.
 For example:

 ```C++
 Tree<std::string> tree{ "F" };